ArenKDesai/Aren-s-Notes/Intractability.md

 *Optimization*: Find the largest matching.
 *Decision*: Is there a matching of size $\geq k$?
 If we know we can solve the optimization problem, we can solve the decision problem.
 This is reversible (if you run the decision problem many times on a linear or binary search).
+Thus, we can go between optimization problems and decision problems without worrying if one implies the oth